jenskeiner/lintr/docs/project_plan.md

   - [x] 1.2.1: Create `pyproject.toml`.
   - [x] 1.2.2: Add regular and dev dependencies to `pyproject.toml`.
   - [x] 1.2.3: Initialize Python virtual environment by running `uv sync --all-extras`.
+- [] 1.3: Setup pre-commit framework.
+  - [] 1.3.1: Add pe-commit framework as dev dependency and sync it into the project's Python virtual environment.
+  - [] 1.3.2: Create ` .pre-commit-config.yaml` file.
+Add the following checks:
+    - `pyupgrade` (for the used Python version): https://github.com/asottile/pyupgrade
+    - `ruff` (linter and formatter): https://github.com/astral-sh/ruff
-- [x] 1.3: Set up `pytest` for unit testing.
+- [x] 1.4: Set up `pytest` for unit testing.
-  - [x] 1.3.1: Create `tests/` directory.
+  - [x] 1.4.1: Create `tests/` directory.
-  - [x] 1.3.2: Create dummy test file.
+  - [x] 1.4.2: Create dummy test file.
-  - [x] 1.3.3: Ensure test dependencies are in `pyproject.toml`.
+  - [x] 1.4.3: Ensure test dependencies are in `pyproject.toml`.
-  - [x] 1.3.4: Run `pytest` to verify test setup.
+  - [x] 1.4.4: Run `pytest` to verify test setup.
-- [x] 1.4: Implement basic CLI with placeholder commands.
+- [x] 1.5: Implement basic CLI with placeholder commands.
-  - [x] 1.4.1: Create a `__main__.py` file so the module can be run as a script.
+  - [x] 1.5.1: Create a `__main__.py` file so the module can be run as a script.
-  - [x] 1.4.2: Add an actual script named `repolint` to the package to run the CLI.
+  - [x] 1.5.2: Add an actual script named `repolint` to the package to run the CLI.
-- [x] 1.5: Implement the `init` command properly to initialize a configuration file.
+- [x] 1.6: Implement the `init` command properly to initialize a configuration file.
-- [x] 1.6: Develop core functionality:
+- [x] 1.7: Develop core functionality:
-  - [x] 1.6.1: GitHub API integration.
+  - [x] 1.7.1: GitHub API integration.
-  - [x] 1.6.2: Rules and rule-set base classes implementation.
+  - [x] 1.7.2: Rules and rule-set base classes implementation.
 No concrete rules yet.
-  - [x] 1.6.3: Rule Manager implementation.
+  - [x] 1.7.3: Rule Manager implementation.
 Singleton.
 Uses entry points to auto-discover rules and rule sets.
-  - [x] 1.6.4: Configuration file parsing.
+  - [x] 1.7.4: Configuration file parsing.
-- [x] 1.7 Add true end-to-end tests for real CLI operations.
+- [x] 1.8 Add true end-to-end tests for real CLI operations.
-  - [x] 1.7.1: Add parameterizable fixture to mock configuration for e2e CLI tests.
+  - [x] 1.8.1: Add parameterizable fixture to mock configuration for e2e CLI tests.
-  - [x] 1.7.2: Add parameterizable fixture to mock GitHub API responses for e2e CLI tests.
+  - [x] 1.8.2: Add parameterizable fixture to mock GitHub API responses for e2e CLI tests.
-  - [x] 1.7.3: Improve test to verify listing of rules (`repolint --list rules`) to verify output comprehensively.
+  - [x] 1.8.3: Improve test to verify listing of rules (`repolint --list rules`) to verify output comprehensively.
-  - [x] 1.7.4: Improve test to verify listing of rule-sets (`repolint --list rule-sets`) to verify output comprehensively.
+  - [x] 1.8.4: Improve test to verify listing of rule-sets (`repolint --list rule-sets`) to verify output comprehensively.
-- [] 1.8: Create initial rules.
+- [] 1.9: Create initial rules.
-  - [x] 1.8.1: Create a rule that checks if a default branch exists.
+  - [x] 1.9.1: Create a rule that checks if a default branch exists.
-  - [x] 1.8.2: Create a rule that checks if the setting "Whether to require contributors to sign off on web-based commits" is enabled (web_commit_signoff_required).
+  - [x] 1.9.2: Create a rule that checks if the setting "Whether to require contributors to sign off on web-based commits" is enabled (web_commit_signoff_required).
-- [] 1.9: Create initial rule sets.
+- [] 1.10: Create initial rule sets.
-  - [x] 1.9.1: Review rule set discovery logic and ensure rule sets can be created programmatically as well as through configuration.
+  - [x] 1.10.1: Review rule set discovery logic and ensure rule sets can be created programmatically as well as through configuration.
-  - [x] 1.9.2: Create a minimalistic default rule set.
+  - [x] 1.10.2: Create a minimalistic default rule set.
-- [x] 1.10: Implement the `lint` command to run linting operations.
+- [x] 1.11: Implement the `lint` command to run linting operations.
-  - [x] 1.10.1: Parse and validate the configuration.
+  - [x] 1.11.1: Parse and validate the configuration.
-  - [x] 1.10.2: Connect to GitHub and enumerate repositories.
+  - [x] 1.11.2: Connect to GitHub and enumerate repositories.
-  - [x] 1.10.3: Apply inclusion and exclusion patterns to determine final list of repositories.
+  - [x] 1.11.3: Apply inclusion and exclusion patterns to determine final list of repositories.
-  - [x] 1.10.4: Iterate over repositories.
+  - [x] 1.11.4: Iterate over repositories.
 In the loop body, set up the context to pass to linting rules, but don't actually call them yet.
-  - [x] 1.10.5: Determine which rule set to use for each repository in the loop body.
+  - [x] 1.11.5: Determine which rule set to use for each repository in the loop body.
-  - [x] 1.10.6: Iterate over all rules in the rule set for each repository in the loop body.
+  - [x] 1.11.6: Iterate over all rules in the rule set for each repository in the loop body.
 Consider using a generator pattern to recursively enumerate all rules in a rule set.
-  - [x] 1.10.7: For each rule check on a repository, execute the fix step immediately after, if the --fix CLI option has been passed.
+  - [x] 1.11.7: For each rule check on a repository, execute the fix step immediately after, if the --fix CLI option has been passed.
 Ensure proper terminal output to inform the user.
-  - [x] 1.10.8: Add a --non-interactive CLI option.
+  - [x] 1.11.8: Add a --non-interactive CLI option.
 By default, when not given, applying fixes is interactive, i.e. the user should be prompted before executing each fix.
 When given, applying fixes should not be interactive.
-  - [x] 1.10.9: Add CLI option --include-organisations.
+  - [x] 1.11.9: Add CLI option --include-organisations.
 By default, when not given, linting only considers user repositories.
 When given, linting considers all repositories, including organisation repositories.
-- [x] 1.11: Beautify the linting output.
+- [x] 1.12: Beautify the linting output.
-  - [x] 1.11.1: For each repository, list the repository name followed by the rule set applied for the repo in parenthesis.
+  - [x] 1.12.1: For each repository, list the repository name followed by the rule set applied for the repo in parenthesis.
-  - [x] 1.11.2: For each repository, start the line with a hyphen to indicate an itemized list.
+  - [x] 1.12.2: For each repository, start the line with a hyphen to indicate an itemized list.
-  - [x] 1.11.3: For each repository, print out the result of each rule that gets applied as an itemized list.
+  - [x] 1.12.3: For each repository, print out the result of each rule that gets applied as an itemized list.
 Indent accordingly.
-  - [x] 1.11.4: Colorize the output where appropriate.
+  - [x] 1.12.4: Colorize the output where appropriate.
 E.g. printing a check mark should be green, a cross should be red, etc.
-- [] 1.12: Mutually exclusive rules and precedence.
+- [x] 1.13: Mutually exclusive rules and precedence.
-  - [x] 1.12.1: Implement the concept of mutually exclusive rules.
+  - [x] 1.13.1: Implement the concept of mutually exclusive rules.
 A rule may point to other rules that it is mutually exclusive with.
 The relationship is bi-directional.
-  - [x] 1.12.2: Implement rule precedence in rule sets by adding new `effective_rules()` method.
+  - [x] 1.13.2: Implement rule precedence in rule sets by adding new `effective_rules()` method.
 This method should:
     - Process rules in reverse order (last added first) to respect precedence
     - Build a dictionary of mutually exclusive relationships for efficient lookup
     - For each rule being processed, exclude any earlier rules that are mutually exclusive with it
     - Return an iterator of the effective rules in their original order
     - Handle the bi-directional nature of mutual exclusivity automatically
-- [x] 1.13: Create a minimal default rule set.
+- [x] 1.14: Create a minimal default rule set.
-- [x] 1.14: Output results of linting operations.
+- [x] 1.15: Output results of linting operations.

 ### Phase 2: Testing, Documentation, Rule Build-Out
 - [] 2.1: Analyze and improve test coverage.
   - [x] 2.1.1: Identify test coverage gaps and note them down in a new file `docs/coverage.md`.
 Each gap must be uniquely identifiable so we can refer to it in tasks below.
-- [] 2.2: Add end-to-end tests for CLI operations.
+- [] 2.2: Rules build-out.
+  - [] 2.2.1: Add a rule that checks that the user is the only owner or admin of the repository.
 - [] 2.3: Create usage and developer documentation.

 ### Phase 3: Predefined Rule-Sets and Enhancements